Statistical inference for multivariate extremes via a geometric approach: Introduction

 Statistical methodology for multivariate extremes followed shortly after this theoretical study, and focused initially on inference for data arising as componentwise block maxima through parametrized forms of multivariate max-stable distributions \citep{Tawn90}.
-This was soon followed by more direct exploitation of the MRV assumption~\eqref{eq:mrv}, parametrizing models and performing inference on the spectral measure $H$ \citep{ColesTawn91}.
+This was soon followed by more direct exploitation of the multivariate regular variation assumption~\eqref{eq:mrv}, \editm{whereby parametric models were proposed for the spectral measure $H$, and inference performed on these \citep{ColesTawn91}}.

-The study of componentwise maxima is a natural multivariate extension of the univariate block maximum approach, and the associated MRV dependence condition~\eqref{eq:mrv} widely applicable.
+The study of componentwise maxima is a natural multivariate extension of the univariate block maximum approach, and the associated multivariate regular variation dependence condition~\eqref{eq:mrv} widely applicable.
 However, it has been known for a long time that while examples not satisfying~\eqref{eq:mrv} are rare, the number of examples for which this assumption forms a \emph{useful} basis for statistical inference is very much smaller.
 This is because, for many dependence structures, mass of the spectral measure $H$ accumulates on one or more regions of the form

-When this is the case, it means that joint extremes of the random vector $\bm{Y}$ (or equivalently $\bm{X}_P$) may not always occur simultaneously; see e.g. \citet{Goixetal17} or \citet{Simpsonetal20} for a more detailed explanation.
-In practice however, we never observe mass on such sets $\mathbb{B}_C$ at finite levels, and moreover, what is more relevant for statistical modeling and extrapolation in these cases is a more detailed explanation of the behavior of $\bm{Y}$ or $\bm{X}_P$ at extreme levels than~\eqref{eq:mrv} can provide.